kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Command to create a system

 Another new command that we added is [`kyma create system`](/cli/commands/#kyma-create-system-kyma-create-system).
-In just one step, it allows you to create a system (an Application), bind it to a Namespace, and get a token to pair the system with an external application.
+In just one step, it allows you to create a system (an application), bind it to a Namespace, and get a token to pair the system with an external application.

 ### Manage Functions